pytest-dev/pytest-bdd/README.rst

         When I eat <eat> cucumbers
         Then I should have <left> cucumbers

-As you can see we don’t use Scenario Outline, but use just Scenario, just because it’s simple to implement for pytest.
+Unlike other tools, pytest-bdd implements the scenario outline not in the feature files, but in the python code using pytest parametrization.
+The reason for this is that it is very often that some simple pythonic type is needed in the parameters like a datetime or a dictionary, which makes it more difficult to express in the text files and preserve the correct format.

 The code will look like:

 ::

-    # here we use pytest power to parametrize test
+    # Here we use pytest to parametrize the test with the parameters table
     @pytest.mark.parametrize(
         ['start', 'eat', 'left'],
         [(12, 5, 7)])